 - have a minimum of 30 percent local (Singaporean or Singaporean PR) share-holding

-Related Article: T-UP and STP schemes
+Related Article: Startup SG talent STP and T-UP schemes

 6) Startup SG Loan

-While offered through participating financial institutions, these are Government-backed loans, which provide start-ups with the much-needed working capital, equipment/factory financing and trade financing.
+While offered through participating financial institutions.
+These are Government-backed loans, which provide start-ups with the much-needed working capital, equipment/factory financing and trade financing.
 Briefly, these can be summarised as below:

 - SME Micro Loans – for companies with 10 or less employees, which can access working capital financing of up to S$100,000 to support their day-to-day business operations